-Read, sign and adhere to the school's parental acceptable use policy (AUP), read the pupil AUP and encourage their children to follow it
+Read, sign and adhere to the school's parental acceptable use policy (AUP), read the pupil AUP and encourage their children to follow it.

-External groups including parent associations - Friends of Hillcrest
+External groups (e.g. those hiring the premises) including parent associations - Friends of Hillcrest

-- Any external individual/organisation will sign an acceptable use policy prior to using technology or the internet within school - Support the school in promoting online safety and data protection - Model safe, responsible, respectful and positive behaviours in their own use of technology, including on social media: not sharing other's images or details without permission and refraining from posting negative, threatening or violent comments about others, including the school staff, volunteers, governors, contractors, pupils or other parents/carers
+- Any external individual/organisation will sign an acceptable use policy prior to using technology or the internet within school. - Support the school in promoting online safety and data protection. - Model safe, responsible, respectful and positive behaviours in their own use of technology, including on social media: not sharing other's images or details without permission and refraining from posting negative, threatening or violent comments about others, including the school staff, volunteers, governors, contractors, pupils or other parents/carers.